Anđeo Zvizdović

 Anđeo Zvizdović (or Zvijezdović; c.
-1420 - 7 June 1498) was a Bosnian Croat Franciscan friar and evangelist who is considered by his countermen to be one of the most prominent Bosnians in the country's history.
+1420 - 7 June 1498) was a Bosnian Franciscan friar and evangelist who is considered by his countrymen to be one of the most prominent Bosnians in the country's history.
 He met with the Sultan Mehmed II and negotiated the Ahdname of Milodraž - granting protection and the freedom of religion to the people of Bosnia following the Ottoman conquest of Bosnia.

 Religious life

 Zvizdović is said to have been born to a noble family in the village of Zvizde near Uskoplje (modern Gornji Vakuf), from which his surname is derived.
 According to other accounts, he was born in Vrhbosna (modern-day Sarajevo).
 His religious zeal was fueled by the sermons of Saint James of the Marches, who served as Vicar of Bosnia in the 1430s.

 James admitted him to the Franciscan Order and named him Anđeo (Angel); Zvizdović's original name is unknown.
 Zvizdović was particularly distinguished by his public speaking skills even as a novice friar, and was eventually elected head of the Franciscans of Bosnia proper.

 After the Ottomans under Mehmed the Conqueror subjugated the Kingdom of Bosnia in 1463, and the subsequent execution of King Stephen, Zvizdović also functioned as the secular representative of the Bosnian people.
 He left cliff-bound fortress of Kaštela fortress in Kozica canyon and stepped forward to meet the Sultan in Milodraž and negotiated the Ahdname of Milodraž, which can be issued only by the Sultan granting his direct protection, and with it the legal recognition of Bosnian Franciscans by the Ottoman Empire, as well as the promise of freedom of religion to Bosnia's Catholic population.

 Zvizdović died and was buried in Fojnica on 7 June 1498.